 From: The Hanna Miner: At the Bottom of the Mine by Bob Leathers

 The Carbon coal miners sought revenge for the murder of local lawmen Bob Widdowfield and Tip Vincent by the outlaw gang lead by "Dutch Charlie" Burris and "Big Nose George" Parrott.
 The miners were also angry that the outlaws might have been after their mine payroll.
 The murder of lawmen Bob Widdowfield and Tip Vincent in 1878 is a long and complex story.
 It stretches out over sixty years.

 The murder of lawmen Bob Widdowfield and Tip Vincent

 - Saturday August 17, 1878, two days before the murder

 A gang of outlaws, which included “Dutch Charlie” Burris and “Big Nose George” Parrott, attempted to rob a Union Pacific Railroad train east of Carbon near Como Lake.
 Their attempt to rob the train was abandoned when a section crew working on the tracks discovered their plans.
-In fear of being caught, the gang headed west toward Elk Mountain, passing a few miles north of the coal camp of Carbon.
+In fear of being caught, the gang headed west toward Elk Mountain, passing a few miles south of the coal camp of Carbon.
 Carbon County Sheriff Robert "Bob" Widdowfield and Union Pacific Railroad Special Agent H. H. “Tip” Vincent set out after the outlaws and tracked the gang to the Rattlesnake Canyon at the base of Elk Mountain.
 The lawmen were spotted coming, and when they arrived at their camp, the outlaws murdered them.

 - Friday August 23, 1878, four days after the murders